BLOODROOT Overview Information

 BLOODROOT Side Effects & Safety

-Long-term use or high doses of bloodroot could be UNSAFE.
+Long-term use by mouth in high amounts is POSSIBLY UNSAFE.
 At high doses it can cause low blood pressure, shock, coma, and an eye disease called glaucoma.
+Also, bloodroot is POSSIBLY UNSAFE when used as a toothpaste and mouthwash.
+It may increase the risk of developing white patches on the inside of the mouth.

 Stomach or intestinal problems such as infections, Crohn's disease, or other inflammatory conditions: Bloodroot can irritate the digestive tract.
 Don’t use it if you have any of these conditions.